Table of Contents[Hide][Show]

 If you don’t respond to the typical treatments, you may need to alter your medications and your health care provider may refer you to a specialist.

 Remember: The best way to avoid getting re-infected is to change the conditions that caused the overgrowth of Candida in the first place.

 Most of the time, overcoming oral problems is about maintaining good hygiene.
 Learning proper brushing and flossing techniques while maintaining a healthy diet can limit your risk of Candida overgrowth.

 To limit your risk of oral thrush:

-- Practice good oral hygiene by brushing twice a day and flossing at least once a day.
-Scrape your tongue.
+- Practice good oral hygiene by brushing twice a day, flossing at least once a day, and scraping your tongue.

 - Get regular checkups with your dentist.
 This is particularly important if you have dentures or have diabetes.

 - Treat chronic health issues.
 Conditions like diabetes and HIV can easily disturb the bacterial balance in your body, leading to oral thrush.
 Make sure you take your medications exactly as directed.